This is the biggest misconception about the Mueller investigation. Don't fall for it.

 Put simply, there is no legal requirement for Mueller to make his report public.
 “His mission here is to find crimes and prosecute,” Corn says.
 “If none of these things fall into the category of a prosecutable crime, that information may stay secret.”

 In the podcast, Corn gives listeners the basic outline of what might happen at the end of Mueller’s tenure.
-If no charges are filed, then this is what is likely to happen.
-First, Mueller must write a report explaining his prosecutorial decision-making that will go to Deputy Attorney General Rod Rosenstein, since Attorney General Jeff Sessions has recused himself from this whole affair.
+If no charges are filed, then this is what is likely to happen: First, Mueller must write a report explaining his prosecutorial decision making that will go to Deputy Attorney General Rod Rosenstein, since Attorney General Jeff Sessions has recused himself from this whole affair.

 Rosenstein then has three basic options: